onzfonz/comp227/src/content/6/en/part6b.md

 [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) is a Chrome addon that offers useful development tools for Redux.
 It can be used for example to inspect the Redux store's state and dispatch actions through the browser's console.
-When the store is created using Redux Toolkit's <em>configureStore</em> function, no additional configuration is needed for Redux DevTools to work.
+When the store is created using Redux Toolkit's `configureStore` function, no additional configuration is needed for Redux DevTools to work.

-Once the addon is installed, clicking the <i>Redux</i> tab in the browser's console should open the development tools:
+Once the addon is installed, clicking the ***Redux*** tab in the browser's console should open the development tools:

 ![browser with redux addon in devtools](../../images/6/11ea.png)